-This is are some of the ingredients of the Albanian recipe to influence tourist attraction (along with natural attractions, beaches, and cultural heritage), but with the current lack of a strategy on sustainable tourism, it would cause more harm than good.
+These are some of the ingredients of the Albanian recipe to influence tourist attraction (along with natural attractions, beaches, and cultural heritage), but with the current lack of a strategy on sustainable tourism, it would cause more harm than good.

 The Germans use Vergangenheitsbewältigung, which stands for public debate within a country on a problematic period of its recent history.
-Hence even in Albania dark tourism can spark the debate on the real communism terror and cruelty all over the country.
+Hence even in Albania, dark tourism can spark the debate on the real communism terror and cruelty all over the country.

 An annual event that promotes remembrance tourism in Albania is the Strait of Corfu crossing race.
 Experienced swimmers from different countries engage in a two miles race from Pema e Thate to Corfu Island.
 The event pays special tribute to the Albanian citizens that dared to escape the country during communism from this part of the Albanian coast.
 Many were caught, or shot, or drowned in the attempt.

-Currently in Tirana, where you can pay Lek 500 – 700 to read more on how your grandfather was tortured, there are a few ‘artistic’ bunkers to visit.
-But the real horror happened in prisons, labor and internment camps that nobody mentions where they are.
+Currently, in Tirana, where you can pay Lek 500 – 700 to read more on how your grandfather was tortured, there are a few ‘artistic’ bunkers to visit.
+But the real horror happened in prisons, labor, and internment camps that nobody mentions where they are.

 And there is also Shkodra, a long sad chapter of suffering, repression, and prosecution.

 To a large extent, Dark tourism in Albania is connected to communism.
-With the attempt of creating a ‘new world’ The establishment of the communist regime in Albania following World War II set in motion a chain of events that would kill thousands of Albanian citizens.
+With the attempt of creating a ‘new world’ the establishment of the communist regime in Albania following World War II set in motion a chain of events that would kill thousands of Albanian citizens.